Ralph McKibbin, MD, FACP, FACG, AGAF

 Dr. Feldman is a national speaker on drug pricing and transparency in the drug supply chain in the United States.
 She is a clinical assistant professor of medicine at Tulane University Medical School and President of the Tulane Medical Alumni Association board of directors.
 She was awarded the Distinguished Service award by Tulane Medical School and was named one of the top 50 women of 2017 by New Orleans City Business.
 Named one of New Orleans’ top doctors for over 10 years, she is also the former radio talk show host of “Driving with Dr. Mattie”.

 Harry L. Gewanter, MD, FAAP, FACR, MACR

-Dr. Gewanter is a pediatric rheumatologist and chair of ASBM from 2014-2017.
+Dr. Gewanter is a pediatric rheumatologist and served as ASBM Chair of ASBM from 2014-2017.
 Prior to being named chair, Dr. Gewanter served on ASBM’s International Advisory Board.
 While chair, he provided valuable testimony to health regulators worldwide, including the World Health Organization.
 ASBM expanded globally in its advocacy efforts and with its membership under his chairmanship.